ojoyo/museo/README.md

 beacon-museum IO project

 TODO:
-* Put your api key to strings.xml
+* map Beacon names to the paintings